algorand/go-algorand/cmd/netgoal/README.md

 `--participation-host-machines (-N)` and `--npn-host-machines (-X)` are optional parameters and they default to `--participation-algod-nodes (-n)` and `--npn-algod-nodes (-x)` respectively, i.e. defaults to a machine per algod node.

 ### Long-Form Flags Example
 - Wallets: The command below will generate 100 wallets for the 100 participation algod nodes.
 By default each npn gets one wallet each.
-If there is more wallets than nodes, it will get split across the algod nodes.
+If there are more wallets than nodes, it will get split across the participation algod nodes.
-- Relays: 8 Relays and 8 relay machines will be generated
+- Relays: 8 Relays and 8 machines to host the relays will be generated
 - Participation Nodes: 100 particiipation algod nodes will be distributed across 20 host machines.
 - Non-Participation Nodes (NPNs): 10 non-participation algod nodes will be distributed across 5 host machines.